CyTran: A Cycle-Consistent Transformer with Multi-Level Consistency for Non-Contrast to Contrast CT Translation: Experiments

-In summary, the empirical results show that our recursive cascaded ViT-V-Net based on CyTran style transfer is the best approach for non-contrast to contrast CT scan registration, surpassing all baselines and ablated models.
+In summary, the empirical results show that our recursive cascaded ViT-V-Net based on style transfer with CyTran is the best approach for non-contrast to contrast CT scan registration, surpassing all baselines and ablated models.